If you like Skforecast , help us giving a star on GitHub! ⭐️

 More about forecasting

-Multi-Series Modeling (Global Forecasting Model) involves building a single predictive model that considers multiple time series simultaneously.
-It attempts to capture the core patterns that govern the series, thereby mitigating the potential noise that each series might introduce.
+In Single-Series Modeling (Local Forecasting Model), each time series is analyzed individually, modeled as a combination of its own lags and, optionally, exogenous variables.
+This approach provides detailed insights specific to each series but can become impractical for scaling when dealing with a large number of time series.
+In contrast, Multi-Series Modeling (Global Forecasting Model) involves building a unified predictive model that learns multiple time series simultaneously.
+It attempts to capture common dynamics that influence the series as a whole, thereby reducing noise from individual series.
 This approach is computationally efficient, easy to maintain, and can yield more robust generalizations across time series, albeit potentially at the cost of sacrificing some individual insights.
-Two strategies of global forecasting models can be distinguished:
+Two strategies of global forecasting models can be distinguished: Independent multi-series and dependent multi-series.

-Advantages of multi-series
+Advantages of multi-series:

 It is easier to maintain and monitor a single model than several.